Learn about the connectors section of your Fivetran dashboard.

 In the Connectors section of your dashboard, you can view all the connectors that sync to your destination, add new connectors, and see in-depth information about individual connectors.

 You can add multiple connectors to an account.
-Only admin users and analyst users can add new connectors.
+Only users who have particular user roles can add new connectors.
 Read more about user permissions in our account management documentation.

 Add a new connectorlink